 Tips and Tricks

-- Be sure to include all packaging materials in your final measurements.
+- Include all packaging materials in your final measurements.
 This includes the pallet, crate, bubble wrap, etc.

-- If your item is shaped oddly, be sure to gather measurements from the widest points of the item
+- If your item is shaped oddly, gather measurements from the widest points of the item.

 What Is Density Weight?

 It’s when more than just weight is taken into account.
 It includes the dimensions for length, width and height too.

 Money Saving Tips for Furniture and Office Shipping

 Because freight trucks are large and it’s hard for them to maneuver in tight spaces, there is a surcharge for drivers to pick up or drop off in residential locations.
 When possible, conduct your pickups and drops offs at a commercial location or freight terminal to avoid paying extra.

 Just because a location is commercial, doesn’t mean it’s not limited access.
 It could be a business in a desolate area, or a business in a crowded metro area, both of which have the potential to be limited access.
 Verify with your agent to confirm the location you’re shipping to and from is not limited access.

 The driver is not responsible for assisting you in any way with this step either.
 If it is determined that the usage of a liftgate is necessary for the pick up or drop off, the driver will use one and you will get rebilled for it at a higher rate than if you had simply opted in for it at the time of booking.